drbenvincent/BayesCovertAttention/README.md

 Matlab code associated with the paper:

-> Vincent (in press) [Bayesian accounts of covert selective attention: A tutorial review]() Attention, Perception, & Psychophysics.
-DOI: 10.3758/s13414-014-0830-0
+> Vincent (2015) [Bayesian accounts of covert selective attention: A tutorial review]() Attention, Perception, & Psychophysics. do:10.3758/s13414-014-0830-0

 If you find the paper and/or code useful, the best way to thank me is by citing me :)